zogvc/econometrics/README.md

 - Bruce Hansen.
 2022a.
 Econometrics.
 Princeton University Press.
 - Bruce Hansen.
 2022b.
 Probability and Statistics for Economists.
 Princeton University Press.
-- Sungwon Lee.
+- Sungwon Lee, Sungwon.
 2023.
 Lecture Slides on Advanced Econometrics I. ECOG030.
 Sogang University.

 There are also many other references, which can be found at the first part of each file.